-Your prospectus will contain four main sections: (a) BYU preliminary pages, (b) introduction section, (c) comprehensive review of literature (as Appendix A), and (d) method section.
+Your prospectus will contain four main sections: (a) BYU preliminary pages, (b) introduction chapter, (c) review of literature chapter, and (d) method chapter.

-Obtaining Institutional Review Board (IRB) approval for research not conducted in public schools requires two steps: (a) obtaining approval through the McKay School Scientific Review Committee, and (b) obtaining IRB approval through BYU Office of Research and Creative Activities (ORCA).
+Obtaining Institutional Review Board (IRB) approval for research not conducted in public schools requires two steps: (a) obtaining approval through the McKay School Scientific Review Committee, and (b) obtaining IRB approval through BYU Office of Research and https://education.byu.edu/request to conduct research.

+Creative Activities (ORCA).
 A third step is required for research conducted in the schools.

 Information and the application can be found here: